Assistant Head Coach/Wide Receivers

 He posted a record of 45-35 while at Cornell, including a mark of 33-23 in Ivy League play.
 The 33 league victories are the most of any Cornell head coach in program history and his winning percentage of .589 also ranks No. 1.
 During his tenure as head coach, the Big Red played for two league titles, winning one, and set 170 team or individual records for game, season and career standards at Cornell.
 In addition, he had two players selected in the NFL Draft and two players sign NFL free agent contracts.

 Hofher has also been an assistant coach at Wake Forest (1983-86), Miami (Ohio) (1981-82), Tennessee (1989) and Syracuse (1987-88).
 He was the quarterbacks coach at Tennessee in 1989 when the Volunteers won the Cotton Bowl and were SEC tri-champions.
 He mentored former NFL quarterback Andy Kelly while at Tennessee.

 Prior to his stint at Tennessee, he served three seasons as running backs coach at Wake Forest from 1983-86 prior to his first appointment at Syracuse.
 Hofher's first full-time collegiate coaching experience was at Miami where he served as the quarterbacks and wide receivers coach from 1981-82.

-During his collegiate coaching career, Hofher has coached in five bowl games (Cotton, Sugar, Hall of Fame, Las Vegas and Tangerine).
+During his collegiate coaching career, Hofher has coached in six bowl games (Cotton, Sugar, Hall of Fame, Las Vegas, Tangerine and New Orleans).

 He was selected to the Xavier (Conn.)
 High School Hall of Honor in 1992 and the Middletown (Conn.)
 Sports Hall of Fame in 1998.